-Two Gander Farm is a family owned operation that is run by Trey and Deirdre Flemming.
-2023 will be our 13th growing season.
+Two Gander Farm is a family owned operation.
+2025 will be our 16th growing season.

 About the farm